 Step 4: Configure Java Mail Client.

-This is a one time activity and BASIS team usually creates a default mail client in post installation steps.
+This is a one-time activity and the BASIS team usually creates a default mail client in post-installation steps.

 Step 5: Create the Task which Sends Emails Using the Java Mail Client Created in Step 4.